Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Results

 The scaling we observe in fig.\,\ref{fig:Newton's_Lyapunov_timescale} is consistent with that found by \cite{1993ApJ...415..715G} over the entire range they explored, from $N=4$ to $N=512$.
-We therefore conclude that 1) reprehensible simulations are adequate for studying short-time scale Lyapunov exponent measurements for relatively homogeneous systems, and 2) the Lyapunov time scale $t_\lambda \propto \gamma t_{\rm cr}/\ln(\ln(N))$, with $\gamma = -1.39$ for $N\aplt 32$ and shallower with $\gamma = -0.498$ for $N\apgt 32$.
+We therefore conclude that 1) reprehensible simulations are adequate for studying short-timescale Lyapunov exponent measurements for relatively homogeneous systems, and 2) the Lyapunov timescale $t_\lambda \propto \gamma t_{\rm cr}/\ln(\ln(N))$, with $\gamma = -1.39$ for $N\aplt 32$ and shallower with $\gamma = -0.498$ for $N\apgt 32$.

-\subsection{Chaos in Large-$N$ Relativistic systems}
+\subsection{Chaos in large-$N$ relativistic systems}

-To study the degree of chaos in the relativistic regime, we use the EIH equations of motion with initial realizations (masses, positions, and velocities) identical to those used in the Newtonian simulations.
-Therefore, the latter initial conditions are in virial equilibrium for the Newtonian case but not for the highly relativistic cases.
-Whereas the Newtonian $N$-body initial realizations and calculations were scale-free, we have to relax this assumption when introducing the speed of light.
+To study the degree of chaos in the relativistic regime, we used the EIH equations of motion with initial realizations (masses, positions, and velocities) identical to those used in the Newtonian simulations.
+Therefore the latter initial conditions are in virial equilibrium for the Newtonian case, but not for the highly relativistic cases.
+Whereas the Newtonian $N$-body initial realizations and calculations were scale free, we have to relax this assumption when introducing the speed of light.
 Since our calculations scale with mass $M$, size $R$, or velocity $v$, we have the option to qualify the scaling by just changing $\Cscaling$.
-Here $\Cscaling \rightarrow 0$ corresponds to the Newtonian case (because in that case $c \rightarrow \infty$); larger values of $v/c$ indicate more relativistic regime.
+Here $\Cscaling \rightarrow 0$ corresponds to the Newtonian case (because in that case, $c \rightarrow \infty$); higher values of $v/c$ indicate a more relativistic regime.

-We start by confirming that for $\Cscaling \rightarrow 0$ we reproduce the results from fig\,\ref{fig:Newton's_Lyapunov_timescale}.
-So long as $\Cscaling \aplt 10^{-4}$, the results of the relativistic integration are hardly distinguishable from the Newtonian case (see also figure\,\ref{fig:HGRX_c_dependence}).
+We started by confirming that for $\Cscaling \rightarrow 0,$ we reproduce the results from fig\,\ref{fig:Newton's_Lyapunov_timescale}.
+As long as $\Cscaling \aplt 10^{-4}$, the results of the relativistic integration can hardly be distinguished from the Newtonian case (see also figure\,\ref{fig:HGRX_c_dependence}).